bayush11/Caltech_SURF_2023/README.md

 # Frame_Extractor.py

 I will quickly take some time to explain the frame_extractor.py file.
-This file will take a video you ahve and convert that into a time-series set of images.
+This file will take a video you have and convert that into a time-series set of images.
 The time-series can vary in the size depending on what kind of factor you have it as.
 For example, if you set the n variable as 10, then the time-series will have every 10th image within the extracted images.
 If this is also one, then it will get every image.

 ```bash
 if ret and counter == 0: